RUSTIC STRAWBERRY RHUBARB GALETTE

-3. Unwrap the dough and put in the center of the baking tray.
+3. Unwrap the dough and put in the center of an aluminum pizza tray or a FLAT PIE PLATE.
 Use a rolling pin to roll out the dough to 1/4" thickness.
 Cover and refrigerate for 15 minutes to chill again.

 4. Toss the filling one more.
 Pour the fruit over onto the dough (do not pour over liquid and sugar in the bottom of the bowl or the galette will be soggy) and spread evenly across the dough to within 1 inch of the border.
 Use fingers to turn the all the strawberries flesh side down.

 5. Dot the fruit with diced butter and sprinkle with the top with the sugar in the raw.

 6. Bake for 30 minutes in the center of the oven, or until the galette crust is golden and the strawberries look roasted (this can take up to 45 minutes--if the dough is golden before the fruit is bubbling and strawberries are beginning to brown, cover crust with aluminum foil and continue baking).
 If the fruit looks like it is producing significant liquid, simply remove the galette from the oven and drain over the sink before returning to the oven.

 7. Remove the galette from the oven and allow the galette to cool before serving.

 1/2 teaspoon kosher salt